Orca: Types

 The three to five types of orcas may be distinct enough to be considered different races, subspecies, or possibly even species (see Species problem).
 The IUCN reported in 2008, "The taxonomy of this genus is clearly in need of review, and it is likely that O. orca will be split into a number of different species or at least subspecies over the next few years."
-Although large variation in the ecological distinctiveness of different orca groups complicates simple differentiation into types, research off the west coast of North America has identified fish-eating "residents", mammal-eating "transients" and "offshores".
+Although large variation in the ecological distinctiveness of different orca groups complicates simple differentiation into types, research off the west coast of North America has identified fish-eating "residents", mammal-eating "transients", and "offshores".
 Other populations have not been as well studied, although specialized fish and mammal eating orcas have been distinguished elsewhere.
 Mammal-eating orcas in different regions were long thought likely to be closely related, but genetic testing has refuted this hypothesis.

-A 2024 study supported the elevation of Eastern North American resident and transient orcas as distinct species, O. ater and O. rectipinnus respectively.
+A 2024 study supported the elevation of Eastern North Pacific resident and transient orcas as distinct species, O. ater and O. rectipinnus respectively.
 The Society for Marine Mammalogy declined to recognize the two species, citing uncertainty as to whether the types constituted unique species or subspecies.
 "Pending a more complete global review and revision", the Society provisionally recognized them as subspecies Orcinus orca ater and O. o. rectipinnus, with O. o. orca as the nominate subspecies.

-Four types have been documented in the Antarctic, Types A–D. Two dwarf species, named Orcinus nanus and Orcinus glacialis, were described during the 1980s by Soviet researchers, but most cetacean researchers are skeptical about their status.
+Four types have been documented in the Antarctic, Types A–D. Two dwarf species, named Orcinus nanus and Orcinus glacialis, were described during the 1980s by Soviet researchers, but most cetacean researchers are sceptical about their status.
 Complete mitochondrial sequencing indicates the two Antarctic groups (types B and C) should be recognized as distinct species, as should the North Pacific transients, leaving the others as subspecies pending additional data.
 A 2019 study of Type D orcas also found them to be distinct from other populations and possibly even a unique species.